Formaldehyde in Wrinkle-Free Shirts: A City Worker's Nightmare

 • Heated offices and crowded commutes — increased perspiration can sometimes enhance the release of chemical residues from fabric

-• Air quality factors — London's urban air pollution may contribute to an overall inflammatory burden, compounded by volatile organic compounds from furnishings, meaning the body's tolerance for additional chemical exposure can sometimes be reduced
+• Air quality factors — London's urban air pollution may contribute to an overall inflammatory burden, meaning the body's tolerance for additional chemical exposure can sometimes be reduced

 • High-stress environments — stress is increasingly recognised as a factor that may influence immune reactivity and skin barrier function